sydneyztran/Docker-Project/docker.md

 From reading this, I noticed that Docker was not active.
 Therefore, I made Docker active with:
 - `sudo service docker start`

-I double checked that Docker was now active by using the `sudo service docker status` command again.
+I double checked that Docker was now active by using the `sudo service docker status` command again where I was able to verify that it was ready.

 ## Installing OpenVAS/Greenbone Vulnerability Scanner